Pietermaai: History

 Willemstad, the capital of Curaçao, was constructed as a walled city.
 It soon developed into one of the major centres of the Atlantic slave trade which triggered a rapid population growth.
 In the late 17th century, there were over 200 houses within the city walls.
 In 1675, it was decided to construct the town of Pietermaai outside of the enclosed city.
 It was to be separated from the city by an area of about 500 metres in which construction was not allowed so as not to obstruct the cannons in Fort Amsterdam.
 The town was named after captain Pieter de Meij.

 In 1707, the town of Otrobanda was established on the other side of Sint Anna Bay, and the suburb of Scharloo followed, however Willemstad continued to experience growth.
 By 1818, the population of Pietermaai had grown to 2,334 people.
 The population of Willemstad with suburbs was 9,536 people.
 On 13 May 1861, a decision was made to demolish the city walls, construct a wharf in the vacant area, and built residential houses in the gap separating Willemstad from Pietermaai.
-The concession of the project was given to S.E.L.
+The concession for the project was awarded to S.E.L.
 Maduro of the Maduro family, the competitors of the Jesurun family who had a near monopoly on trade.
 A schism followed, resulting in the Jesurun family leaving the Mikvé Israel-Emanuel Synagogue and founding Tempel Emanu-el.

 In 1870, the Queen of the Most Holy Rosary Cathedral was built for the parish of Pietermaai as a replacement of the old Gothic church.
-In 1958, it was designated as the only cathedral of the island.
+In 1958, it was designated as the only cathedral on the island.